rocristoi/NexTB/README.md

 ### Want to use the app on your IOS device?
 Then I'll add you to the testing team and you'll become an official NexTB tester!
 Please reach out to me via the contact form on [my website](https://cristoi.ro#contact).

+### Want to use the app on your Android device?
+I can send you a custom APK build using your MapBox token.
+HMU with your token on the contact form on [my website](https://cristoi.ro#contact) and I'll send you the app.

 ## How it Works